Updated January 2023

 Major depression is associated with irritability, sadness, changes in eating and sleeping habits, or a kind of emotional numbness that suggests a growing disconnect from the outside world.

-Lack of regard for personal safety, future goals, or the wellbeing of others is a typical sign of degrading mental health.
-It signals impaired judgement, loss of control, and opens the door to addiction.
+Lack of regard for personal safety, future goals, or the well-being of others is a typical sign of degrading mental health.
+It signals impaired judgment and loss of control, and opens the door to addiction.

-If someone you know has stopped caring about consequences, and seems stuck in a cycle of destructive behaviors, they are not simply "irresponsible".
+If someone you know has stopped caring about consequences and seems stuck in a cycle of destructive behaviours, they are not simply irresponsible.
 They are likely suffering from poor mental health.